TaxTips.ca

 Derivative

-A financial product whose value is derived from fluctuations in the value of an asset, such as options and futures.
+A financial product whose value is derived from fluctuations in the value of an asset, such as call and put options and futures.
 See also hedging and speculator.

 Director